 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-We are highly experienced in dealing with both brain and head injury compensation claims cases *.
-You can count on us for legal advice, guidance and assistance in this area.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+We are highly experienced in dealing with both brain and head injury compensation claims cases.
+You can count on us for legal advice, guidance, and assistance in this area.